25prabhu10/notes/docs/Concepts/AWS/AWS_Elastic_Beanstalk.md

 2. Go to the RDS console and protect the RDS database from deletion
 3. Create a new Elastic Beanstalk environment, without RDS, point your application to existing RDS
 4. perform a CNAME swap (blue/green) or Route 53 update, confirm working
-5. Terminate the old environment (RDS won’t be deleted)
+5. Terminate the old environment (RDS won't be deleted)
 6. Delete CloudFormation stack (in DELETE_FAILED state)

-## Elastic Beanstalk – Single Docker
+## Elastic Beanstalk - Single Docker

 - Run your application as a single docker container
 - Either provide: